illlyo/Express-Auth/README.md

 Things to Remember:
-1. Create a .gitignore and .env file, populate .env file with SECRET_KEY value.
+1. Create a .gitignore and .env file, populate .env file with SECRET_KEY value. <br />
 Example:  SECRET_KEY=wqioej019fn

 2. You can adjust where app routes after successful or failed login attempt in auth-routes